Security compliance workflow for Tallyfy

 task

 What data was exposed?
 How many people?
 Which jurisdictions?
-This determines your notification obligations.
+This decides who you've got to notify and when.
 Be thorough but fast.
 You need answers to tell regulators and customers.
-Guessing wrong in either direction causes problems.
+Guessing wrong either way causes real problems.

 4